 6) Lasagna

-Lasagna is a Classic for a reason, it’s easy to split, easy to store, easy to leftovers, and is easy to move.
-If you’re going to have some vegetables, pick roasted options like zucchini, mushrooms, and spinach instead of raw ones that are watery.
-I usually bake it in a disposable dish because I don’t want to be the person saying, “Heeyy can I get my dish back?” two weeks later.
-All people deserve dignity, and disposable products honor that.
+There’s a reason lasagna is a classic.
+It’s easy to share, store, take home for leftovers, and transport to places like potlucks.
+If you’re going to have some veggies, you should do roasted zucchini, mushrooms, and spinach instead of raw ones that are watery.
+I usually bake it in a disposable dish because I don’t want to be that person who’s like, “Heeeyy can I get my dish back?” two weeks later.
+Everyone deserves dignity, and disposable dishes let us do that.

 7) Stuffed Shells